The library is closing at 4PM today, December 10th.

 Ages 5 and up

-Free program, but registration is required.
+Free program, but registration required here.

+Diana Algarin is the president and founder of Bleu's K9 Rescue Inc., a 501(c)3 non-profit dog rescue and educational organization.
+She is going into her 9th year of saving local homeless dogs.
 Bleu's K9 Rescue is 100% foster and volunteer based throughout the Hudson Valley.
 Bleu's is dedicated to saving dogs of all breeds by placing them into loving, forever homes.
-Our Rescue Hub is located in Gardiner at 127 Main Street.
+Their Rescue Hub is located in Gardiner at 127 Main Street.

 Learn How a Book is Created!
 With Local Author & Illustrator, Pat Schories